 Again, intervals might be longer than during normal weekdays, but still better than many other cities’ conventional timetables.

-Getting to the Christmas markets
+Reaching the markets

 Find travel advice for each market on their individual pages.
-But here some general tips for 2024:
+But here some general tips for 2025:

 - Many markets are close together and easily reached on foot if you’re staying in the centre of Vienna (see map below).
 For example: